 Again, if you see your real IP address and/or the address of your ISP, you have a DNS leak.

 Turn on the Kill Switch feature!

-This is Internet and this is IT, so s*** can happen.
-You’re downloading torrents with your favorite VPN and the connection drops.
+This is the Internet and this is IT, so s*** can happen.
+You’re downloading torrents with your favourite VPN and the connection drops.
 For whatever reason.
-You're away and your Operating System takes over and connects your device to the Internet, with the default settings.
+You’re away and your Operating System takes over and connects your device to the Internet, with the default settings.
 What gives?
 You’re back in the clear… Downloading torrents now from your real IP address.